KroxiLabs/poe-trade-plus/README.md

 If you encounter any issues or have suggestions, please:
 - Open an issue [here](https://github.com/KroxiLabs/poe-trade-plus/issues)

+## Privacy policy

+We do not save nor require any data from the end user, if this extension ever uses data from a user will be saved LOCALLY and we won't have any way whatsoever to access it.

 ## Changelog

 ### v1.0.0 (Initial Release)